msheraton/qv-user-manager/README.md

 	:: Remove DMS users for Films.qvw on all available QVS where a user is specified as parameter echo rfn | qv-user-manager.exe --remove dms --document Films.qvw

-Example for listing CAL's:
+Example for listing CALs:

-	:: List Named CALs and DocumentCAL's on all available QVS to a semicolon separated file qv-user-manager.exe --list cal > cals.csv
+	:: List Named CALs and DocumentCALs on all available QVS to a semicolon separated file qv-user-manager.exe --list cal > cals.csv

-Example for removing CAL's:
+Example for removing CALs:

-	:: Remove all inactive CAL's (inactive > 30 days)
+	:: Remove all inactive CALs (inactive > 30 days)
 	qv-user-manager.exe --remove cal

 PowerShell examples:

-	:: Add users from Active Directory (if necessary edit the filter in the script file) .\extras\get-adusers.ps1 LDAP://OU=Stockholm,DC=qliktech,DC=com | qv-user-manager.exe --add dms --document Films.qvw --prefix QTSEL\
+	:: Add CALs from Active Directory (edit the filter in the script file if necessary) .\extras\get-adusers.ps1 "LDAP://OU=Stockholm,DC=qliktech,DC=com" | .\qv-user-manager.exe --add cal --prefix QTSEL\

-	:: Add users from an SQL Server (edit connection string in the script file) .\extras\get-sqlusers.ps1 "SELECT users FROM table" | qv-user-manager.exe --add dms --document Films.qvw --prefix QTSEL\
+	:: Add CALs from an SQL Server (edit connection string in the script file) .\extras\get-sqlusers.ps1 "SELECT users FROM table" | .\qv-user-manager.exe --add cal --document Films.qvw --prefix QTSEL\

 Note: By default PowerShell has scripting support disabled.
 To change the script execution policy, use the Set-ExecutionPolicy cmdlet and change it to 'unrestricted'.
 See the link below for more detailed instructions.